News and Opinion Websites That We Follow

 Below, we share which news outlets or expert commentary three of our committee members use to stay informed.
 Independent media is a fantastic alternative to legacy media, and we want to encourage everyone to diversify their news diet.
 Most of the recommended resources are free and not behind a paywall.
 It has become easier to find reliable, truthful information.

-Sam recommends several substacks: The Contrarian and Mehdi Hasan’s Zeteo for in-depth news, Timothy Snyder and Anne Applebaum for international events, Paul Krugman and Adam Tooze for economics, Sherrilyn Ifill for Civil Rights, Steve Vladeck for the Supreme Court, Andrew Weisman for the Justice Department, Joyce Vance and Preet Bharara for the rule of law and Revolving Door Project to track public corruption.
+For Hawai’i news, Sam reads Civil Beat, West Hawai’i Today and especially Gary Hooser’s blog.
+To keep up with the broader world, Sam recommends several substacks: The Contrarian and Mehdi Hasan’s Zeteo for in-depth news, Timothy Snyder and Anne Applebaum for international events, Paul Krugman and Adam Tooze for economics, Sherrilyn Ifill for Civil Rights, Steve Vladeck for the Supreme Court, Andrew Weisman for the Justice Department, Joyce Vance and Preet Bharara for the rule of law and Revolving Door Project to track public corruption.
 For breaking news, Sam uses Bluesky and checks The Guardian newspaper.

 Maryellen loves Robert Reich, a former Secretary of Labor and founder of Inequality Media.
 She also refers to Axios, Vox’s political coverage, MeidasTouch News, Mother Jones, and Democracy Docket.
 A lifelong supporter of professional journalism, she loves public media (including PBS and NPR) and still follows traditional media sources, like the New York Times, the Washington Post, and The Guardian.